Ayurveda’s Carrier Substances

 - Hibiscus Tea.
 Hibiscus tea is astringent and sweet.
 It has a particular affinity for the female reproductive system and is pacifying to pitta and kapha.

 - Honey.
 Honey is sweet and heating, but it also has a bit of astringency and a strong scraping quality that makes it good for clearing mucus and stagnation from the system.
 It has an affinity for the respiratory tract, the lactation system in women, and the mind.
-It is pacifying for both vata and kapha, but because of its scraping quality, when used alone as an anupan, it is best for pacifying kapha.
+It is balancing for both vata and kapha, but because of its scraping quality, when used alone as an anupan, it is best for pacifying kapha.
+Our herbal honeys are more balancing for all three doshas (although they can aggravate pitta in excess).
+Try Elderberry Honey to support a healthy immune system and Turmeric Honey to support digestion and a healthy inflammatory response.

 - Hot Water with Honey.
 This mixture suspends all of the qualities of honey in hot water, which is exceptionally good for scraping fat and therefore has a strong affinity for the adipose tissue.
 Boiling water can denature active enzymes within honey, so it is best to let the water cool slightly before adding honey.
 This combination is pacifying for both vata and kapha.